 3. Chinese editors in China, and their considerations when reporting on Europe

-The third sub-project concerns the media in China.
-It aims to chart the factors that contribute to the prevaling image of the Netherlands - and more broadly speaking of Europe - that exists among editors in China.
+The third sub-project concerned the media in China.
+It aimed to chart the factors that contribute to the prevaling image of the Netherlands - and more broadly speaking of Europe - that exists among editors in China.
 How do they choose their topics and angles?
 What sources do they use, and how do they value them?
 What limitations or influences are there that may motivate their choices?
-These and other questions are at the core of this project.
+These and other questions were at the core of this project.

-The media to be visited for this research are varied in four aspects: provincial versus national media; media closely related to the Party-state versus more independent media; printed media versus online and app-based media; radio and television; and general versus business-oriented media.
+The media visited for this research were varied in four aspects: provincial versus national media; media closely related to the Party-state versus more independent media; printed media versus online and app-based media; radio and television; and general versus business-oriented media.

 Lead researcher: Garrie van Pinxteren, senior visiting research fellow at Clingendael, lecturer in Journalism at Groningen University and former China correspondent for NRC Handelsblad and NOS.

-The project is jointly coordinated by Professor Frank Pieke, Garrie van Pinxteren and Lily Sprangers, manager of the LeidenAsiaCentre.
+The project was jointly coordinated by Professor Frank Pieke, Garrie van Pinxteren and Lily Sprangers, manager of the LeidenAsiaCentre.

 To provide insight into how the image of the Netherlands and Europe has been shaped by the Chinese media.

-The research will be carried out in cooperation with various partners in the Netherlands.
-Information to follow.
+The research was carried out in cooperation with various partners in the Netherlands.

 October 2015 - February 2017

-The project is jointly coordinated by Professor Frank Pieke and Garrie van Pinxteren.
+The project was jointly coordinated by Professor Frank Pieke and Garrie van Pinxteren.

 Other involved researchers